Ibasen's 430-year history

 A publisher is what we would now call a publishing producer.

-Ukiyo-e is engraved on woodblocks and then printed, so the publisher asks artists such as Kuniyoshi and Hiroshige to design the prints,round fanAs they print the pictures, they can also print Ukiyo-e, so their main business isround fanAs I was printing Ukiyo-e, I became a publisher of Ukiyo-e as well, although my main business was a shop.
+Ukiyo-e is engraved on woodblocks and then printed, so the publisher asks artists such as Kuniyoshi and Hiroshige to design the prints,round fanAs they print the pictures, they can also print Ukiyo-e, so their main business isround fanIn the process of printing Ukiyo-e, I became a publisher of Ukiyo-e as well, although my main business is a shop.

-I would like to introduce some Ukiyo-e prints.
-You can see the relationship between publishers and Ukiyo-e artists and the rebellious spirit of the Edo period.
+So, I will introduce some Ukiyo-e works.
+You can see the relationship between the publishers and Ukiyo-e artists and the rebellious spirit of Edo.

 "Specters by Tsuchigumo, Minamoto no Yorimitsu Koshokan" (The Spider by Minamoto no Yorimitsu Koshokan)